Dr. Shonna Masse is a paediatric dentist at The Children’s Dental Centre in Toronto.

 Does your child have a fear of the dentist?
-(Do you?)
-Whether it’s your child’s first time at the dentist or your child has already displayed some fear of the dentist, Dr. Shonna Masse, paediatric dentist at the Children’s Dental Centre in Toronto, shares pro tips on how to make your visit a positive experience—or at least a not-so-scary one.
+Whether it’s your child’s first time at the dentist or your child has already displayed some fear of the dentist, you can make your visit a positive experience—or at least a not-so-scary one!

 Take the kids for lunch at their favourite restaurant after the appointment or do some other special activity together.